Free Consultation

 Statement of Larry Olsen & Ezekiel Sanchez (1990)

 In 1968, the two of us pioneered the wilderness philosophy at Brigham Young University.
 It soon became obvious to many that a sojourn in the wilderness could impact lives for good.
 We received many well-intentioned offers from experts in psychology, sociology, psychiatry, juvenile justice, family counseling, education, youth leaders, and other professionals, to analyze and offer suggestions on how to enhance what we were doing.
 In an attempt to understand and improve the process, we sifted through, by trial and error, many ideas.
 We learned that whenever we adopted what we have come to call “contrived” experiences, the overall impact often diminished for the participants.
-Ultimately, when we founded ANASAZI Foundation, we opted in favor of the original, down-to-earth walking daily—in and with the simple realities of nature.
+Ultimately, when we founded Anasazi Foundation, we opted in favor of the original, down-to-earth walking daily—in and with the simple realities of nature.
 This program became known as The Making of a Walking.

 In recent years, some programs have adopted a boot camp philosophy.
-We have kept a distance from these approaches and quietly lived in the ANASAZI Way with our YoungWalkers by simply maintaining an ancient primitive lifestyle.
+We have kept a distance from these approaches and quietly lived in the Anasazi Way with our YoungWalkers by simply maintaining an ancient primitive lifestyle.
 As we work daily with wonderful young people, we find no need for forced or contrived techniques to assist them in the heart-warming awakening that takes place.
 We invite the Making of a Trusting with even the most resistant young people.
 We do this daily.
 It is not easy and requires patience and a heart at peace.

 As we made our walkings in canyons and cactus places, we talked and felt keenly the responsibility we had when tender, worried parents entrusted their sons and daughters to us.
 We committed fully to using correct principles in the walkings.